jun-simons/ChronoGraph/docs/quick_start.md

 *Note: This only demonstrates the temporal graphs, but not the repository handler.*  Read about repositories at [Repository Basics](tutorials/repository_basics.md)

+If you would like to use this library with python, see [Python Bindings] (bindings/python_bindings.md)

 ## Example: Simple Graph + Snapshot

 Create a file `examples/quick_start.cpp`: